Raleigh Division of Art and Antiques Lawyers

-Marshall & Taylor PLLC is here to assist clients in the Raleigh area in dividing up treasured assets during a divorce.
-To discuss your legal options, contact our lawyers today at 919-833-1040 for a consultation.
+Marshall & Taylor PLLC is here to assist clients in dividing up treasured assets during a divorce.
+To discuss your legal options, contact our Raleigh division of art and antiques attorneys today at 919-833-1040 or online for a consultation.

 Do I Need a Division of Art and Antiques Lawyer?

 While the state of North Carolina is an equitable distribution state for divorce, it is easy for property to be unfairly divided without the help of a lawyer.
 To ensure that your property is protected, it is best to work with a divorce attorney with experience in valuable asset division.

 An attorney will work with financial experts, such as antique, fine art, or jewelry appraisers, to calculate how these assets should be divided between two parties.
 A lawyer can also help you document a particular claim to family property or inherited collectibles, as well as arrange a fair agreement on how to divide the remaining valuable property acquired during the marriage.

 In addition, a lawyer can help you consider the tax consequences of each asset and how splitting up assets will affect your tax liability in the future.
 A divorce attorney will make sure that your assets are divided equitably when you are facing the dissolution of a marriage that involves high worth items.